kluctl/www-kluctl.io/content/en/blog/2022-05-05-introducing-kluctl-and-flux.md

 You can also use dedicated targets for development purposes and only deploy to them from your local machine, while other targets are deployed via GitOps/Flux.

+## What now?
+More documentation, guides, tutorials and examples will follow in the next few days and weeks.